-Twenty years ago, I was asked was to describe my dream job.
-I responded it would be to host a travel show on cable television.
+Twenty years ago, I was asked to describe my dream job.
+My response was to host a travel show on cable television.
 The job would be the ultimate combination of my passions for traveling, educating, and speaking.
 Needless to say, I chose not to follow those passions and pursue that career path.
 Some might say I missed out, but looking back now, I don’t regret my choice.

 “Follow your passion” is one of the most common nuggets of advice offered to young professionals seeking career advice.
 But is it really the best advice?

 It is important to be passionate about your work and career.
 Passion drives commitment and generates satisfaction in our lives.
 Passion triggers excitement and keeps us engaged.
 Ultimately, passion will be a major component of any success.

 Despite the valuable benefits of being passionate about your work, following your passion may not be the best course of action when making career decisions.
 In reality, this advice can have negative implications.